sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 [success] Total time: 0 s, completed Aug 17, 2019 10:07:32 AM
 ```

-One potential drawback of this implementation is that we only have `true/false` information about any of the files have changed.
+One potential drawback of this implementation is that we only have `true/false` information about the fact that any of the files have changed.
-This could result to reformatting _all_ of the files anytime one file gets changed.
+This could result in a reformatting of _all_ of the files anytime one file gets changed.

 ```scala
 // make change to one file